Brooklyn Cyclones: Public address announcers

 2006: Sean Howard for 1 month, replaced by Jay Moran a PA Announcer at St. John's.

 2007 – July 2010: David Freeman, who had served as PA Announcer for the Queens Kings.
-Freeman left to become an MLB Scorer with the Mets & Yankees.
+Freeman left to become an MLB Scorer with the Mets and Yankees.

-August 2010 – 2021: Mark Fratto, who also serves as the PA Announcer for NYCFC, the Washington Wizards, the Westchester Knicks & Sky Blue FC.
+August 2010 – 2021: Mark Fratto, who also serves as the PA Announcer for NYCFC, the Washington Wizards, the Westchester Knicks and NJ/NY Gotham FC.

-2021-Present: Colin Cosell, who also serves as the New York Mets PA Announcer.
+2021 Colin Cosell, who also serves as the New York Mets PA Announcer.

 Media

 WKRB (90.3 FM) was the official radio station of the Cyclones.
 It served as radio home for every Cyclones season through 2016, with the exception of 2012 when WSOU was the official radio station of the Cyclones.
-Cyclones games will air occasionally on BCAT & SNY.
+Cyclones games will air occasionally on BCAT and SNY.

 2001–2011: Warner Fusselle and Reginald Armstrong served as radio voices of the Brooklyn Cyclones for the first two years and Warner continued until his death on June 10, 2012, a week prior to the 2012 Cyclones season.

 2012: David Rind, Vincent Coughlin and Chris Paizis, who all called Seton Hall baseball, split the broadcasting duties, with Rind serving as the road announcer.

 2013: David Greenwald served as the radio voice of the Cyclones for 1 year on WKRB.

 2014–2017: Stu Johnson.
 In addition to Brooklyn Cyclones games, Stu also announced Brooklyn Bolts games on WKRB.
 Jake Eisenberg joined Johnson in the booth for the 2017 season.

-2018–2022: Keith Raad, along with Dom Savino (2018-2021) and Nick DeLuca (2022).
+2018–2022: Keith Raad, along with Dom Savino (2018–2021) and Nick DeLuca (2022).
 Raad left the Cyclones in 2023 to join the Mets radio broadcast team.